larspetrus/Roofpig/README.md

 ##1.
 Usage

-Get roofpig_and_three.min.js and roofpig.css from https://github.com/larspetrus/Roofpig/tree/master/download.
-Then include them (and jQuery) in the HEAD tag of your html pages like this:
+Get roofpig_and_three.min.js from https://github.com/larspetrus/Roofpig/tree/master/.
+Include it (and jQuery) in your HTML HEAD tags like so:

 ```html
 <link rel="stylesheet" href="roofpig.css">